Shweta Subram: Bollywood covers

 In addition to originals, Shweta has also rendered covers of popular Bollywood songs, including Heer, Saadi Galli Aaja, Mitti Di Khushboo, Kuch Na Kaho, and Jab Koi Baat.
 Backed by the A.R.
 Rahman's, Shekhar Kapur's, and Samir Bangara's digital music start-up, Qyuki, Shweta released Bollywood Evolution, which presented a medley of Bollywood songs from 1950s in five minutes in a cappella style.
 This release was picked up by various Indian and international news portals including BuzzFeed and The Times of India.
 In July 2017, when Shweta featured in a cover of Maana Ke Hum Yaar Nahin by Parineeti Chopra from the movie Meri Pyaari Bindu.
 Chopra took notice of the cover and tweeted that she was "speechless" and the song "made me cry".

 Live performances

 Shweta is known to be a rockstar performer.
 Her set typically includes of popular and upbeat Bollywood songs along with evergreen classics.
 She has headlined various festivals and concerts in North America, Middle-East, the Caribbean, and Asia.
+Shweta is set to headline the Ras Al Khaimah New Year's Eve for 2026 along with world's largest fireworks and drone show.
 In April 2015, she was invited to sing national anthems of Canada and India to open floor for speeches by Indian PM Modi and Canadian PM harper.
 She also headlined the IIFA Buzz (2011) festival in Markham, Ontario and The IIFA Rocks segment was aired globally by STAR (India) to a total audience of 700 million.
 Shweta sang the song Khuda Ke Liye with Salim–Sulaiman from the film Aazaan In March 2015, Shweta became the youngest vocalist of Indian origin to perform at the esteemed Carnegie Hall in New York.
 Shweta has headlined various concerts and private events across 75 cities in 12 countries.